forcedotcom/java-sdk/jpa/doc/jpa-config-persistence.md

 For user authentication in JPA, you can configure the following property in your application's `persistence.xml` file.

-Note: To connect to Database.com, an authenticated user must have the "API Enabled" user permission in their profile.
+**Note**: To connect to Database.com, an authenticated user must have the "API Enabled" user permission in their profile.
 If the **datanucleus.autoCreateSchema** property is enabled in `persistence.xml`, an authenticated user must have the "Modify All Data" user permission in their profile to create new Database.com entities in the database.